 Depression and Low Mood

-• Low energy, fatigue, or loss of motivation
+• Low energy or difficulty finding motivation

-• Increased irritability, frustration, or emotional sensitivity
+• Increased irritability or emotional sensitivity

-• Pulling away from people, activities, or responsibilities
+• Pulling away from people or responsibilities

 “When we have compassion for ourselves, we open the door to healing.”